bestlab/Ising-Model/README.md

 may be especially true for longer protein sequences.
 Note that compilation (which can be achieved with the "make" command in the "swDCA" directories) and use require that the Armadillo linear algebra library for C++ be installed.

-Analysis scripts (located in the "scripts" subdirectories of "swDCA") are written in Python 3 and bash.